johnrraymond/greatlibraryserver/readme.md

 (cd ~john/bakerydemo/moralis; node getPrivateKey.js "you mnemonic goes in here as the input ")
 ```

-# Edit in the .env file here to make the site work.
+# Edit the .env file like:
 > vi ~john/bakerydemo/.env